-The Division of Occupational Therapy Education will consider requests for a deferral of admission for students with unforeseen or extraordinary extenuating circumstances.
+The Division of Occupational Therapy Education considers requests for a deferral of admission for students with unforeseen or extraordinary extenuating circumstances.
 Deferral requests must be received in writing by June 1 of the year of planned entry.
 Requests for deferral may only be made by applicants who have been offered admission.
-Applicants with an alternate status will not be considered for deferral.
+Applicants with an alternate status are not considered for deferral.

-Deferral requests will be considered on a case-by-case basis.
-The Occupational Therapy Education Admissions Committee will review all requests for final approval.
-Deferral decisions will be made by June 15th.
-Students who are not granted a deferral must notify the Occupational Therapy Admissions Committee and Enrollment Management and Student Affairs of intent to remain enrolled or withdraw from the program no later than June 30th or they will be unenrolled.
-The Occupational Therapy Education Admissions Committee will offer open slots to applicants on the waiting list after that date.
+Deferral requests are considered on a case-by-case basis.
+The Occupational Therapy Education Admissions Committee reviews all requests for final approval.
+Deferral decisions are made by June 15th.
+Students who are not granted a deferral must notify the Occupational Therapy Admissions Committee and Enrollment Management and Student Affairs of intent to remain enrolled or withdraw from the program no later than June 30th or they are unenrolled.
+The Occupational Therapy Education Admissions Committee offers open slots to applicants on the waiting list after that date.